 Apple -Jicama Slaw with Sweet and Spicy Sriracha Dressing

-Apple-Jicama Slaw with Sweet and Spicy Sriracha Dressing is a perfect fall salad but I’d eat this tasty slaw any time of year, and this tasty Apple-Jicama Slaw is vegan, dairy-free, gluten-free, and South Beach Diet Phase Two!
-Use the Diet-Type Index to find more recipes like this one.
+Apple-Jicama Slaw with Sweet and Spicy Sriracha Dressing is a perfect fall salad but I’d eat this tasty apple slaw any time of year, and this salad is vegan, dairy-free, and gluten-free!
+Use the Salad Recipes to find more recipes like this one.

 A fun new recipe I tried this year that might be a perfect option for a Thanksgiving side dish is this delicious Apple-Jicama Slaw with Sweet and Spicy Sriracha Dressing that my friend Bonnie sent me.
 Bonnie knows my love for cabbage, cilantro, and Sriracha Sauce and she was sure I’d love this slaw that combined those flavors with slivered apples and jicama.
 Thanks Bonnie; I definitely loved this salad!